kaloyan-marinov/goal-tracker/README.md

 4. set up the frontend

-    - install the Node.js dependenies:
+    - install the Node.js dependencies:
         ```
         # But first, make sure that you have downloaded the Node.js runtime
         # and installed it on your system.